 Finally, in 2020, the Mexican government contracted for the public procurement of medicines to the United Nations Office of Services (UNOPS).
-This change in procurement has created several significant market access challenges and barriers for U.S. companies operating in Mexico.
-It raises significant concerns for patient safety, pharmacovigilance, consistency with international best practices, and trade obligations.
+This change in procurement has created several significant market access challenges and barriers for U.S. companies operating in Mexico and was done without meaningful stakeholder consultation, contributing to an unviable business environment for U.S. pharmaceutical companies.
+This development raises significant concerns for patient safety, pharmacovigilance, consistency with international best practices, and trade obligations.
 For example, BIO members report a significant lack of transparency and procedural due process with UNOPS at all levels, where UNOPS has rejected engagement with the private sector, providing limited, pro-forma answers to some questions and ignoring others.
+Neither the Mexican Government nor UNOPS has end-to-end responsibility for the procurement, supply, and distribution of medicines allowing both parties to shun responsibility and ownership of the problems.

 Furthermore, the invitation to bid (ITB) on the UNOPS tender included more than fifty patented products.
 Under the ITB, there is no mechanism to ensure that patented products are sold only by the rights holders, creating the possibility of patent infringements in violation of Mexico's international obligations under TRIPS, USMCA, and other free trade agreements as well as Mexico's domestic laws.
 In addition, UNOPS will be able to procure products that have not received regulatory approval from COFEPRIS, Mexico's health regulatory authority.
 Finally, this procurement model introduces two Technical Barriers to Trade: one in which packaging requirements not currently required by Mexican law have been incorporated into the UNOPS process and another where UNOPS will only accept the owner of a product's regulatory registration as the legal representative, whereas Mexican law does not mandate this requirement.
 Taken together, in addition to the potential to exacerbate supply shortages and risk the reputation of U.S. companies, there are significant concerns with respect to how the Mexican government has contracted the public procurement of medicines to UNOPS.